Office of the Registrar and Student Services

 The Writing Centre

-The Writing Centre at the John H. Daniels Faculty of Architecture, Landscape and Design is a resource for all Daniels students seeking assistance with academic writing and related skills in design and visual studies.
+The Writing Centre at the John H. Daniels Faculty of Architecture, Landscape and Design located in room DA238 is a resource for all Daniels students seeking assistance with academic writing and related skills in design and visual studies.
 The Writing Centre offers academic support for integrating written, spoken, and visual communication.

 The Writing Centre also works closely with faculty members and teaching assistants to support teaching by developing resources as well as delivering in-class workshops and collaborating on tutorials.
 We offer individual consultations on designing more effective assignments and evaluation methods that help align academic expectations with student learning.

-- 50 minute face-to-face (Individual or Group): Conversational format ideal for working on 1-2 concerns such as brainstorming, English language learning, or developing a thesis - Monday to Friday 10:00am–6:00pm in DA238
+50 minute in-person appointment: Conversational format ideal for working on 1-2 concerns such as brainstorming, English language learning, or developing a thesis -- Monday to Friday 10:00 am--6:00 pm, room DA238

 Please bring the assignment brief as well as feedback or comments from your instructor and TA.

-Book up to 4 appointments in advance of your deadlines:
+You may book up to 3 appointments in advance of your deadlines:

 - Assessing general writing strengths and weaknesses